German court rules against online hate-speech law - NewsBreak

 The 2018 law, which also required social networks to publish regular compliance reports, was widely criticised as ineffective, and parliament passed legislation in May to toughen and broaden its application from February.

-Meta, Twitter and Google, which runs the video-sharing site YouTube, had all taken legal action against the expanded version of the rule, describing it as a violation of users' rights.
+Meta, Twitter (TWTR.N) and Google, which runs the video-sharing site YouTube, had all taken legal action against the expanded version of the rule, describing it as a violation of users' rights. read more

 The parties involved can appeal against the ruling to the Muenster Higher Administrative Court, the Cologne court said.